Slavic Native Faith's theology and cosmology: Monism and polytheism: Rod and deities

-Prior to their Christianisation, the Slavic peoples were polytheists, worshipping multiple deities who were regarded as the emanations of a supreme God.
+Prior to their Christianisation, the Slavic peoples were polytheists, worshipping multiple deities who were subordinate to a supreme but impersonal creator god.
 According to Helmold's Chronica Slavorum (compiled 1168–1169), "obeying the duties assigned to them, [the deities] have sprung from his [the supreme God's] blood and enjoy distinction in proportion to their nearness to the god of the gods".
 Belief in these deities varied according to location and through time, and it was common for the Slavs to adopt deities from neighbouring cultures.

 Both in Russia and in Ukraine, modern Rodnovers are divided among those who are monotheists and those who are polytheists; in other words, some emphasise a unitary principle of divinity, while others put emphasis on the distinct gods and goddesses.
 Some Rodnovers even describe themselves as atheists, believing that gods are not real entities but rather symbolic and/or archetypal.
 Monotheism and polytheism are not regarded as mutually exclusive.
 The shared underpinning is a pantheistic view that is holistic in its understanding of the universe.
 A common interpretation of ancient Slavic beliefs among modern Rodnovers is that of monism, by which the many different gods (polytheism) are seen as manifestations of the single, universal impersonal God—generally identified by the concept of Rod, also known as Sud ("Judge") and Prabog ("Pre-God", "First God") among South Slavs.
 The Rodnover movement of Peterburgian Vedism calls this concept "One God" (Единый Бог, Yediny Bog) or "All God" (Всебог, Vsebog).
 Rod is generally equated with Odin of Germanic Heathenry.